 It is imperative that your organisation gets user adoption right and motivates your end users.
 If it isn’t in Salesforce, it doesn’t exist!
 If it doesn’t exist you might as well kiss that money good-bye because your CRM implementation is likely to fail.

-SalesFix are committed to harnessing optimum performance for our clients and the Salesforce Community which is evident by the leadership we’ve provided for over five years to the Salesforce Brisbane User Group.
-SalesFix are taking this commitment a step further by developing training courses for Salesforce end users.
+SalesFix is committed to harnessing optimum performance for our clients and the Salesforce Community which is evident by the leadership we’ve provided for over five years to the Salesforce Brisbane User Group.
+SalesFix is taking this commitment a step further by developing training courses for Salesforce end users.

 Why do we believe training will help motivate end users?

 #Tip 1 – A clear training path for all users provides them with the understanding of what Salesforce is capable of and a vision of how it will help in their roles.